Alumnus – February

 Mumbai & Nagpur, India

-Dr. Manoj Singrakhia (UG 1990) embodies a rare synthesis of healing and artistry.
+Dr. Manoj Singrakhia embodies a rare synthesis of healing and artistry.
 A distinguished alumnus of Seth Gordhandas Sunderdas Medical College & KEM Hospital, he has built a career anchored in clinical excellence while pursuing a parallel creative calling that gives visual form to the human experiences he witnesses daily in medicine.

 A Career Built on Precision and Compassion